 |Thursday, 25 June 2020||COVID-19: will competition law and policy revert to the status quo?
 Watch online|

-One Young Scholars Workshop session is scheduled on Thursday 20 August 2020.
+One Young Scholars Workshop session was scheduled on Thursday 20 August 2020.
 However, depending on the number, topic and qualities of submissions we receive, we may invite young scholars to present at certain conference panel sessions.
-We will contact successful young scholars individually prior to the panel.
+We contacted successful young scholars individually prior to the panel.

-The events are open to registered audiences and there is no charge for attending, however registration is essential to receive the event link.
-Participants shall register for each individual session that they would like to attend.
-Registration link of each session will be posted on the Global Network page on the CIBEL website separately.
-CIBEL will contact successful presenters at least 4 business days in advance for setting up and testing.
+The events were open to registered audiences and there was no charge for attending, however registration was essential to receive the event link.
+Participants registered for each individual session that they would like to attend.